wangyangtao/wangyangtao.github.io/README.md

 ## BIOGRAPHY
 **[Yangtao Wang](https://github.com/wangyangtao)** was born in June 1993.
 He is currently a full-time lecturer at the School of Computer Science and Cyber Engineering, Guangzhou University, Guangzhou, China.
 He received a Ph.D. degree from Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Wuhan, China, in 2021.
 Prior to his Ph.D. journey, he received a B.S. degree from the Faculty of Mathematics and Statistics, Hubei University, Wuhan, China, in 2015.
-His current main research interests include deep learning, image recognition, graph neural network, multimedia content analysis and cross-modal retrieval.
-He has published papers in international conferences and journals including ADMA, SIGMOD, APWeb-WAIM, DATE, DAC, ICME, IJCAI, CIKM, ICMR, Future Generation Computer Systems, World Wide Web Journal, Neural Computing and Applications, ACM/IMS Transactions on Data Science, Pattern Recognition, Multimedia Tools and Applications, etc. He got ADMA 2018 Best Student Paper Runner-up Award and APWeb-WAIM 2019 Best Paper Runner-up Award.
-He served as a reviewer for *IEEE Access*, APWeb-WAIM 2020 and AAAI 2021.
+His current main research interests include computer vision, multi-modal representation and graph neural network.
+He has published papers in international conferences and journals including SIGMOD, DATE, DAC, ICME, IJCAI, CIKM, ICMR, World Wide Web Journal, Pattern Recognition, IEEE Transactions on Multimedia, etc. He got ADMA 2018 Best Student Paper Runner-up Award and APWeb-WAIM 2019 Best Paper Runner-up Award.
+He served as a reviewer for international conferences and journals including AAAI, IJCAI, ICME, TKDE, etc.

 ## CAREER PATH
 - Apr 2021-Now.
 Lecturer, School of Computer Science and Cyber Engineering, Guangzhou University, Guangzhou, China.